dabi-glitch/dabi-glitch/README.md

 ### Hello👋, I'm a developing novice developer.

 <ol>
-  🌱 i'm currently learning javascript, python
+  🌱 i'm currently learning javascript, python<br>
   🌱 I want to be a full-stack developer
 <!--
 **dabi-glitch/dabi-glitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.